-I am an educator who has taught in a large public high schools in the suburbs of the Atlanta-metro area.
+ABOUT ME: I am an educator who has taught in a large public high schools in the suburbs of the Atlanta-metro area.
 I was a classroom teacher for 11 years, and I have experienced the mixed ups and downs of teaching in a public school system that many feel is failing our nation’s children.
 I am a strong advocate that our public school systems are not failing in the sense the media would often have us all feel it is.
 Rather, we are at the crux of one of the most innovative times in American education’s history.
 Our struggles have more to do with our shifting demographics and our rabidly changing economy.
-Currently, I am an instructional coach with a focus on literacy for the Academies and Career & Technical Education department for Gwinnett County Public Schools.
+Currently, I am an instructional coach with a focus on literacy for the Academies and Career & Technical Education (CTE) department for Gwinnett County Public Schools.

 My expertise, if you want to call it that, is focused in teaching English language arts, using project-based learning (PBL) as an instructional approach, and literacy, identity, and ethic of care research.
-In recent years, I have used this same focus in other classroom spaces, including career & technical education classes.
-I completed my doctorate degree in English Education at Kennesaw State University (KSU) in 2017.
+In recent years, I have used this same focus in other classroom spaces, including CTE classes.
+I completed my doctorate in English Education at Kennesaw State University (KSU) in 2017.
 My undergraduate and specialist degrees in English Education are both from KSU as well.
 My masters in Instruction, Learning, and Design is from the University of Georgia.
-To be perfectly honest, I love my job, and I know not many people can say that.
-It is because of this passion I have for my occupation that I have started this blog.

 I sincerely hope you enjoy what you read, or at least use it to spark interesting discussion, debate, or both.
 Cheers!